-Over the years of researching Ferguson & Urie stained glass, I have come across many other fabulous newspaper articles about stained glass windows created by other artists and studios that are just too good to ignore.
+My research on Ferguson & Urie stained glass has revealed many fabulous newspaper articles about stained glass windows created by other artists and studios that are just too good to ignore.
 Whilst I have tried to remain focused on my research of the Ferguson & Urie Company, I have eventually conceded that I should at least pair any historic newspaper articles I come across with any photos I may have taken of these historic stained glass windows.

 The quality and craftsmanship of the stained glass varies greatly between artists and studios.
 Your own taste will determine what you think is breathtaking or mediocre.
 In any case, you have to consider the amount of workmanship that goes into the entire construction of the stained glass windows which is an incredible art form on its own.

 This site will serve as my alternate repository of information not directly related to my primary research project of Ferguson & Urie craftsmanship.

 There is a wealth of history in our historic stained glass windows.
 The questions that are never asked are; who made them?
 Who was the person it is a memorial to?
 Who was the donor?
 What is the relevance of the symbolism depicted in the window?

 There is a fascinating story behind each window and I invite anyone who has interesting information to contact me via the contacts page.